krzentner/language-world/data/text-davinci-003/chain_md/peg-unplug-side-1.md

     Steps:  1.
-Put gripper above peg  2.
-Grab peg with gripper  3.
-Pull peg sidewards to unplug it  4.
-Lift peg out
+Put gripper above the peg  2.
+Grab the peg with the gripper  3.
+Rotate the peg so it is aligned to the vertical  4.
+Slide the peg sideways out of the hole
-    First, put the robot's gripper above the peg and adjust it so that it is just above the peg.
+    First, put the gripper above the peg.
    -  When the robot's gripper is not vertically aligned with the peg, the robot should put gripper above peg.
-    Once the gripper is above the peg, move it down to the peg so that we can grab it.
+   If the peg becomes right of the gripper, go back to putting the gripper above the peg.
+Because the peg is a long object, check if the gripper is lined up with it from the front instead of around it.
-    - When the robot's gripper is not above the peg and the robot's gripper is not around the peg, the robot should grab peg.
+   - When peg is not right of the robot's gripper and peg is not forward aligned with the robot's gripper, the robot should grab peg.
-    Now that the gripper is around the peg, we can begin to unplug it.
-Pull the peg sidewards and slowly out of the hole.
+   As long the gripper is still mostly around the peg, rotate the peg so it is aligned to the vertical.
-    -  When the robot's gripper is around peg and the peg is still plugged into the hole, the robot should pull peg sidewards to unplug it.
+   - When the robot's gripper is forward aligned with the peg and the peg is not vertically aligned with hole, the robot should rotate peg to be vertical.
-    Once the peg is somewhat unplugged, lift it out of the hole so that it is completely removed.
+   If the peg is vertical, we can slide it sideways out of the hole.
-    - When peg is unplugged and peg is still in the hole, the robot should lift peg out.
+   - When peg is vertically aligned with hole, the robot should slide peg out of hole.